Largest small polygons: A sequential convex optimization approach: Introduction

 \section{Introduction}

 The {\em diameter} of a polygon is the largest Euclidean distance between pairs of its vertices.
 A polygon is said to be {\em small} if its diameter equals one.
-For a given integer $n \ge 3$, the maximal area problem consists in finding the small $n$-gon with the largest area.
+For a given integer $n \ge 3$, the maximal area problem consists in finding a small $n$-gon with the largest area.
 The problem was first investigated by Reinhardt~\cite{reinhardt1922} in 1922.
 He proved that \begin{itemize} \item when $n$ is odd, the regular small $n$-gon is the unique optimal solution; \item when $n=4$, there are infinitely many optimal solutions, including the small square; \item when $n \ge 6$ is even, the regular small $n$-gon is not optimal. \end{itemize}

-The maximal area is known for even $n \le 12$.
+When $n \ge 6$ is even, the maximal area problem is solved for $n \le 12$.
 In 1961, Bieri~\cite{bieri1961} found the largest small $6$-gon, assuming the existence of an axis of symmetry.
 In 1975, Graham~\cite{graham1975} independently constructed the same $6$-gon, represented in Figure~\ref{figure:6gon:U6}.
 In 2002, Audet, Hansen, Messine, and Xiong~\cite{audet2002} combined Graham's strategy with global optimization methods to find the largest small $8$-gon, illustrated in Figure~\ref{figure:8gon:U8}.
 In 2013, Henrion and Messine~\cite{henrion2013} found the largest small $10$- and $12$-gons by also solving globally a nonconvex quadratically constrained quadratic optimization problem.
 They also found the largest small axially symmetrical $14$- and $16$-gons.
 In 2017, Audet~\cite{audet2017} showed that the regular small polygon has the maximal area among all equilateral small polygons.
-In 2020, Audet, Hansen, and Svrtan~\cite{audet2020} determined analytically the largest small axially symmetrical $8$-gon.
+In 2021, Audet, Hansen, and Svrtan~\cite{audet2021} determined analytically the largest small axially symmetrical $8$-gon.